charlieroth/lab/go/learn-go-with-tests/README.md

 ## Testing Equality

 Go does not let you use equality operators with slices.
 A function could be written to perform this equality assertion.
-Go has a `reflect` package containing a function `reflect.DeepEqual`, which is useful for seeing if *any* two variable are the same.
+Go has a `reflect` package containing a function `reflect.DeepEqual`, which is useful for seeing if _any_ two variable are the same.

 While the `reflect` package is useful it can reduce the type-safety of your code

+## Dependency Injection

+**If a function can not easily be tested**, this is usually due to hard-wired dependencies or global state such as a global database connection pool.
+Dependency Injection encourages you to "inject" the database dependency, via an `interface`, to mock what you want to control in your tests.

+A good application of Dependency Injection lends your code to be re-usable in different contexts.
+Usually the first "new" context your code can be used in is a test case.
+In the future maybe your function can be used by someone else for their use case.